AndrewZures/permissions_kata/README.md

 * class @@tables are meant to represent the entity's underlying DB table

-* There are <b>two</b> separate implementations of the organization entity in my solution.
+* There are **two** separate implementations of the organization entity in my solution.
 Both solutions implement the same interface:
   * Basic:
       * org traversals reach into the table for each parent/child lookup
       * This is more table (DB) intensive but the code is simpler and cleaner
   * Tree:
     * An in-memory org tree is kept up-to-date in the org singleton instance
     * This strategy is more complicated, since the org tree must be kept up-to-date and must keep the table up-to-date, but it reduces interactions with the underlying table, so it is likely to be less DB intensive.
-    * Requires the in-memory tree to be built from an existing table when instantiated
+    * Would require the in-memory tree to be built from an existing table when instantiated if using an existing table